open-power/skiboot/doc/device-tree/tpm.rst

 Required properties
 -------------------

-All these properties are added by hostboot and consumed by skiboot and the linux kernel (tpm and vtpm codes)
+All these properties are consumed by skiboot and the linux kernel (tpm and vtpm codes)

 ::

-    compatible :       manufacturer,model
+    compatible :       should have "nuvoton,npct650"

     linux,sml-base:    64-bit base address of the reserved memory allocated for firmware event log. sml stands for shared memory log.